 For each course, course materials are provided to the students.

-An outline and a time table is provided for each course, for the Full-Stack Program and for the Tailored Training.
+An outline and a time table is provided for each course or course program.

 For practical exercises and projects we provide sample code in digital form.